gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 just said."

 Erileine hesitated, glancing at the bookster.
 Razi nodded.
 Erileine cleared her throat.
-"Go with the bookster to...  to Hepje Het.
-Take the passages---"
+"Go with the bookster to…  to Hepje Het.
+Take the passages–"

 "The tunnels," the lieutenant corrected.

-"The tunnels, but not the---I don't know the last word."
+"The tunnels, but not the–I don't know the last word."

 "The deep tunnels," Razi supplied.
 "Or 'major'.
 It's the same word.
-It could even be 'the fundamental tunnels', although---" He cut himself off, smiling.
+It could even be 'the fundamental tunnels', although–" He cut himself off, smiling.
 "My apologies.
 Once a teacher, always a teacher.
 Erileine?"
 The bookster raised his hands, palms forward, and inclined his head gravely.
 "Please give my regards to your parents, and my thanks.
 You have been a good student."
 With no more than that, he gathered his *deel* around him and strode away.
 Sergeant Burak and two others hurried after him.

 Erileine stared at the bookster's retreating back, bewildered.
 That